-While some light-duty robots (like the PreciseFlex 400) can only apply moderate forces, it is always important for operators to keep their hands, arms and especially their head out of the robot's operating volume.
+While some light-duty robots (like the PreciseFlex 400) can only apply moderate forces, it is always very important for operators to keep their hands, arms and especially their head out of the robot's operating volume.

-In Computer Mode, robots can achieve speeds of over 2000 mm/sec.
-During Computer Mode Operation, it is strongly recommended that operators be prevented from entering the robot work volume by safety barriers that are interlocked to the E-stop circuitry.
-Read the ANSI/RIA R15.06 Safety Standard for Industrial Robots or EN ISO 10218-2-2007, Robots for Industrial Environments, Safety Requirements, for information on recommended safe operating practices and enclosure design for robots of various sizes and payloads.
+In Computer Mode, robots can achieve speeds of 2000 mm per second or even greater.
+During Computer Mode Operation, operators should be prevented from entering the robot work volume by safety barriers that are interlocked to the E-Stop circuitry.
+See the ANSI/RIA R15.06 Safety Standard for Industrial Robots or EN ISO 10218-2-2007, Robots for Industrial Environments, Safety Requirements, for information on recommended safe operating practices and enclosure design for robots of various sizes and payloads.